silviot/edx-platform-wiki/Test-engineering-FAQ.md

 ### I'm working with devstack and want to debug the Jasmine or Acceptance tests in the browser on my host system.
 How do I do that?

-* First off, you need [XQuartz](http://xquartz.macosforge.org/) installed on your host *nix system.
+* First off, for Mac OS you will need [XQuartz](http://xquartz.macosforge.org/) installed to support X Windows.
 We have tested with version 2.7.5.
 * Put this stanza into your Vagrantfile (in the devstack directory, from which you usually `vagrant up`) at the same level as the other config.vm.* commands.
 E.g. before or after the config.vm.network statements.
 ```
   # Enable X11 forwarding so we can interact with GUI applications